olofmogren/pymdslides/README.md

 Level 1 headlines generates a new page.
 Each document can have a configuration inside a yaml section, and each page can have one specific configuration which is specified insida a yaml section after the headline.

-See example documents for guidance on usage.
+See example documents and default_config.yaml for guidance on usage.
+The configuration should be put in a file called config.yaml in the same directory as pymdslides.py to be effective.